 How to plant mint

-Dividing congested mint grown in a pot
+Growing mint in a pot

-In autumn, divide to make new plants.
+In autumn, divide mint to make new plants.
 Lift a clump and chop it into pieces using a spade.
 Discard the old centre and replant the vigorous outer edges.
 Divide congested pot-grown mint in autumn.
 Sit containers on pot feet to avoid waterlogging over winter.